FraLotito/span_trusses/README.md

 `g++ file.cpp -std=c++11 -O3 -o file`

 ## References
 Our work is inspired by [Mining (maximal) Span-cores from Temporal Networks ](https://github.com/egalimberti/span_cores).

+We relied on the in-memory truss-decomposition algorithm from [Truss Decomposition in Massive Networks](https://github.com/cntswj/truss-decomposition).